Adri6336/Stegocrypt-GUI/README.md

 - [Stegocrypt-GUI Windows Version 0.2.2](https://github.com/Adri6336/stegocrypt-gui_dl/raw/0.2.2/Stegocrypt-GUI_Win.zip)

+There's an exe file included, but it may not work in some cases.
+A more reliable way to run stegocrypt is by downloading python 3, opening powershell and running the command "pip install -r requirements.txt" in the directory where you downloaded stegocrypt, and then entering "python main.py".

 1. Download the zip in the below link titled, "Stegocrypt-GUI Windows".
 2. Extract the zip and open the new folder.
 3. Follow the steps ennumerated in the ReadMe.txt within.